DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 What works best for you is the right answer here.
 It’s all about preference.

-Both search engines can likely get you the answer your looking for, and in a time-efficient manner.
+Both search engines can likely get you the answer you’re looking for and in a time-efficient manner.

 Anyone who is passionate about privacy would likely lean toward – and prefer – DuckDuckGo solely for its strong privacy policies but also since it is a better-than-average search engine trying to do right for the people.
 And it does a strong job in achieving that.

+The big difference is how the information is served to the user and how much data is collected and stored to serve it.

-That doesn’t change the fact that, if you can’t find an answer on DuckDuckGo, you’re going to go to Google to find it.
-And you will find it there.
+Because we already know if you can’t find it on Google – you likely can’t find it on DuckDuckGo either.

-Otherwise, it doesn’t exist.
+It’s pretty likely it simply doesn’t exist.

 More Resources: